 We remove the random_int from the key to have the final result of the join.

 Application failure: java.lang.IllegalArgumentException: Size exceeds Integer.MAX_VALUE.
-Why because No Spark shuffle block can be greater than 2 GB.
-So this issue arrise when you shuffle and cache Especially problematic for Spark SQL as Default number of partitions to use when doing shuffles is 200.
-This low number of partitions leads to high shuffle block size specially when you join the data in spark sql.
-So what should we do?
+This occurs because no Spark shuffle block can be greater than 2 GB.
+So this issue arises when you shuffle and cache.
+It is especially problematic in Spark SQL as the Default number of partitions to use when doing shuffles is 200.
+This low number of partitions leads to high shuffle block size particularlywhen you join the data in SparkSQL.
+So what should you do?
+(THIS NEEDS REVISION)